Caotox/Fractured-Choices/README.md

 RPG-Game-Project

-How to See My Game Project
+How to See My RPG Maker MZ Game Project

 # 1. Clone the Repository
 ```bash
 git clone https://github.com/Caotox/RPG-Game-Project
 ```
-# 2. Install Unity
+# 2. Install RPG Maker MZ
-Make sure you have Unity 2022.3.50f1 or a newer version installed on your system.

-# 3. Open the Project in Unity
-Launch Unity Hub.
-Click on "Add project from disk".
-Select the repository folder you cloned.
+You may need to pay for that.

+# 3. Launch RPG Maker MZ and click "Open Project", then Select the .mz file

-# 4. You're Good to Go! 🚀
+# 4. You're Good to Go!
 Please note that:

 This is not the final version of the game.
 I am actively working on improvements and updates.
-For insights into the story, I recommend checking out my RPG Maker MZ game, as both projects are intended to be narratively linked.
+For insights into the story, I recommend checking out my Unity game ("Git Game Project Repository"), as both projects are intended to be narratively linked.